font/k8s-example-apps/pacman-nodejs-app/README.md

 sed -i 's/ifontlabs/YOUR_PROJECT_ID/' deployments/pacman-deployment*.yaml
 ```

-## Set Up Kubernetes Cluster(s)
+## Kubernetes Cluster Use-Cases

-You'll need to create 1 or at least 3 Kubernetes cluster(s) depending on whether you want to try out the Pac-Man app on 1 cluster,
+You'll need to create 1 to at least 3 Kubernetes cluster(s) depending on whether you want to try out the Pac-Man app on 1 cluster,
-or try it out on a federated cluster.
-Below are links that will guide you through it:
+or try it out on multiple clusters.
+Below are links that will guide you through it.

 ### Single Kubernetes Cluster

 - [Pac-Man Node.js App Single Cluster](docs/pacman-nodejs-app-single-cluster.md)

-### Federated Kubernetes Cluster Scenarios
+### Federated Kubernetes Cluster Use-Cases

-Follow the instructions in the below links to test out different federation scenarios.
+Follow the instructions in the below links to test out different federation use-cases.

 - [Pac-Man application deployed on GKE k8s federated cluster](docs/pacman-nodejs-app-federated-gke.md)
 - [Add Kubernetes cluster across GKE public cloud provider to Federation and scale application onto it](docs/pacman-nodejs-app-federated-gke-scale.md)